Richest Politicians in Canada

 7th: Jagmeet Singh – 78 million Canadian dollars

-The presence of Jagmeet Singh, leader of the New Democratic Party (NDP), in this ranking may come as a surprise.
-Officially, his net worth is estimated at 78 million dollars, making him one of the wealthiest federal politicians.
+The presence of Jagmeet Singh, former leader of the New Democratic Party (NDP), in this ranking may come as a surprise.
+After losing his seat in the April 28, 2025 federal election, he stepped down from the party leadership when Don Davies was selected as interim leader.
+His net worth remains estimated at 78 million dollars, making him one of the wealthiest former federal politicians.
 This estimated fortune, though subject to debate, would be explained by several factors.
 Before entering politics, Jagmeet Singh worked as a lawyer and was able to save a comfortable capital.
 From a well-off family of Indo-Canadian migrants, he likely benefited from financial support from his relatives – for example, some reports indicate he may have received family assistance to acquire his residence.

-Furthermore, Jagmeet Singh earned a salary as a provincial MP in Ontario and then as a federal MP, and he now receives approximately $271,700 annual salary as leader of a recognized party in the House of Commons.
-However, it is primarily personal investments, possibly in real estate and private placements, that would have grown his wealth.
-Known for his sophisticated style (tailored suits, luxury watches), Jagmeet Singh illustrates the fact that even at the head of a party focused on economic equality, one can belong to the ranks of the country’s millionaires.
+Furthermore, Jagmeet Singh earned salaries as a provincial MPP in Ontario and then as a federal MP before losing his seat in the April 28, 2025 federal election and stepping down once an interim NDP leader was appointed.
+His 2026 estimate should therefore not be read as the fortune of a sitting MP or recognized party leader still drawing a House leadership allowance; it rests primarily on personal investments, possibly in real estate and private placements, plus family assets.
+Known for his sophisticated style (tailored suits, luxury watches), Jagmeet Singh illustrates that even a former leader of a party focused on economic equality can belong to the country’s millionaire class.

 6th: Brian Mulroney – 94 million Canadian dollars